IAmShawn98/gtm-quickshare/README.md

   2. Bugs Fixed:
    * Fixed a bug causing the upload sound not to play during a shortcut upload.
    * Fixed a bug that caused the IE detector not to display the browser warning.
-   * Updated Documentation (The last One Pushed Was Poorly Written).
+  3. Features & Updates:
+   * Deleting a file no longer requires you to enter a 'unique ID'.
+   * The table now displays the number of files contained with in a folder.
+   * Added search filtering to make searching files through Sync Tables easier.
+   * The Sync Table has been totally redesigned with even smarter autofill features.
+   * Got rid of the boring old carousel photos in favor of better looking gifs.
+   * Added a few more featurettes to the landing page to better answer 'WHY QuickShare?'.
+   * GTM QuickShare has a fresh new design from it's previous beta build.
    * Updated the Folder navigation prompt to better explain the upload process.
-   * GTM QuickShare has a fresh new design from it's previous beta demo build.
-   * Added a few more featurettes to to the landing page to better answer 'WHY QuickShare?'.
-   * Got rid of the boring old carousel photos in favor of more exciting and engaging gifs.
-   * The Sync Table has been totally redesigned with even smarter autofill features.
-   * Added search filtering to allow users to find their files in the haystack of 10+ files.
-   * The table now displays the number of files contained with in a folder.
-   * Deleting a file no longer requires you to enter a 'unique ID' the process is not automatic!